MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-voice-applications-policies.md

 Changing the global policy or creating a custom policy and assigning to user(s) is only one of two steps required to create authorized users.

-In addition to having a *Teams Voice Applications Policy* assigned, users must also be assigned as an [Authorized user](aa-cq-authorized-users.md) to at least one auto attendant or call queue.
+In addition to having a voice applications policy assigned, users must also be assigned as an [Authorized user](aa-cq-authorized-users.md) to at least one auto attendant or call queue.

 Having only a policy assigned and not being assigned as an authorized user to at least one auto attendant or call queue won't enable the user to perform the actions described in this article.